 - Best time to visit: December – February

 Barren Island — A secluded paradise in the Andaman Islands

-Accessibility: You can go on-board ships that cruise from Port Blair on every Tuesday, Thursday and Saturday.
+- Accessibility: You can go on-board ships that cruise from Port Blair every Tuesday, Thursday, and Saturday.
 The other option is to take a seaplane from Port Blair but at least 7 passengers are required for it.

 Great Nicobar Island — the largest island of the Nicobar Islands

 The largest island in India, Great Nicobar Island has crystal clear sea waters so that you can enjoy a dip here.
-The exotic flora and fauna is a treat for the eyes of the on-looker.
+The exotic flora and fauna are a treat for the eyes of the on-looker.
 This place is perfect for both, honeymooning as well as a family vacation.
-This island is home to Shompen tribe, which is one of the oldest tribes of the world.
+This island is home to the Shompen tribe, which is one of the oldest tribes in the world.

 Grand Island — Go snorkeling and diving

 One of the places for snorkeling and diving near Goa, Grand Island is an amazing place with super clean pristine beaches and heavenly natural beauty.
 The beaches are clean and have clean waters.
 Please take note that the Indian Navy uses this island as their base for training exercises.
 You must check about the same before planning a visit.
 Savor special barbecue lunch and unlimited drinks.

 - Attractions: Shelter Cove dive, Dolphin points, Uma Guma Reef, Suzy’s Wreck dive, Bounty Bay Dive, and Spice plantation.

 - Activities: Bait fishing, snorkeling, dolphin-viewing, plantation visit, and scuba diving.